SaiyanPi/Multi-Tenant-Task-Manager/README.md

 # About this project

-Hello.
-This is a project i am engaging in currently.
-I am having a fun building this process.
-Though I've not implemented any specific WEB API Design patterns, it's great.
-The main reason why it's great for me is that i can play a lot.
-Instead of sticking to just one practice for implementing feature or refining it, i can explore different patterns.
-So codes are a bit inconsistent in some area but again my main objective building this project is to learn.
+This project is me implementing my knowledge in Web API development with ASP.NET Core, EF Core, and SignalR in practical.
+My main objective building this project is to learn as I have not implemented any specific WEB API Design patterns.
+There is also a code inconsistency in few areas so if you are someone referencing my code please follow the general pattern.
+For the realtime Client notification, Simple TypeScript application is used.

 # Multi-Tenant Task Manager

-A multi-tenant task management application built with ASP.NET Core and Entity Framework.
+A multi-tenant task management application with real time SignalR notification built with ASP.NET Core, Entity Framework, and TypeScript.
+📁 MultiTenantTaskManager - Server
+📁 NotificationClient - Client for real time notification

 ## Features